HakaiInstitute/GlintMaskGenerator/README.md

     - For example, if a mask is generated using a threshold on the blue band image, identical masks are saved for sibling red, green, blue, nir, and red_edge bands as well.
     - If thresholds are passed for multiple bands, these mask outputs combined with a union operator before being saved for all the sibling bands associated with that capture event.

-## History

-TODO: Reference Kate and Toms work and give a brief history of the tool and it's development

 ## Bugs

 This software is under active development.
 Bugs and feature requests can be filed on the [GitHub repository issues page](https://github.com/HakaiInstitute/glint-mask-tools/issues).